3. The religious world thinks belief in God is belief in the Bible, and departure from the Bible is not belief in God; this understanding is false

 Excerpted from “Concerning the Bible (1)” in The Word Appears in the Flesh

 The Bible is a historical book, and if you had eaten and drunk the Old Testament during the Age of Grace—if you had put into practice what was required in the time of the Old Testament during the Age of Grace—Jesus would have rejected you, and condemned you; if you had applied the Old Testament to the work of Jesus, you would have been a Pharisee.
 If, today, you put the Old and New Testament together to eat and drink, and practice, then the God of today will condemn you; you will have fallen behind the Holy Spirit’s work of today!
 If you eat and drink the Old Testament and the New Testament, then you are outside the stream of the Holy Spirit!
 During the time of Jesus, Jesus led the Jews and all those who followed Him according to the Holy Spirit’s work in Him at the time.
 He did not take the Bible as the basis of what He did, but spoke according to His work; He paid no heed to what the Bible said, nor did He search in the Bible for a path to lead His followers.
 Right from when He began to work, He spread the way of repentance—a word of which there was absolutely no mention in the prophecies of the Old Testament.
 Not only did He not act according to the Bible, but He also led a new path, and did new work.
 Never did He refer to the Bible when He preached.
 During the Age of Law, no one had ever been able to perform His miracles of healing the sick and casting out demons.
 So, too, were His work, His teachings, and the authority and power of His words beyond any man in the Age of Law.
 Jesus simply did His newer work, and even though many people condemned Him using the Bible—and even used the Old Testament to crucify Him—His work surpassed the Old Testament; if this were not so, why did people nail Him to the cross?
 Was it not because it said nothing in the Old Testament of His teaching, and His ability to heal the sick and cast out demons?
 His work was done to lead a new path, it was not to deliberately pick a fight against the Bible, or to deliberately dispense with the Old Testament.
 He simply came to perform His ministry, to bring the new work to those who yearned for and sought Him.
 He did not come to explain the Old Testament or uphold its work.
 His work was not in order to allow the Age of Law to continue developing, for His work gave no consideration to whether it had the Bible as its base; Jesus simply came to do the work that He ought to do.
 Thus, He did not explain the prophecies of the Old Testament, nor did He work according to the words of the Old Testament Age of Law.
 He ignored what the Old Testament said, He cared not whether it agreed with His work or not, and cared not what others knew of His work, or how they condemned it.
 He simply kept doing the work that He ought to do, even though many people used the foretelling of the prophets of the Old Testament to condemn Him.
 To people, it appeared as if His work had no basis, and there was much of it that was at odds with the records of the Old Testament.
 Was this not man’s error?
 Does doctrine need to be applied to the work of God?
 And must God work according to the foretelling of prophets?
 After all, which is greater: God or the Bible?
 Why must God work according to the Bible?
 Could it be that God has no right to exceed the Bible?
 Can God not depart from the Bible and do other work?
 Why did Jesus and His disciples not keep the Sabbath?
-If He were to keep the Sabbath and practice according to the commandments of the Old Testament, why did Jesus not keep the Sabbath after He came, but instead washed feet, covered head, broke bread, and drank wine?
+If He were to practice in light of the Sabbath and according to the commandments of the Old Testament, why did Jesus not keep the Sabbath after He came, but instead washed feet, covered head, broke bread, and drank wine?
 Is this not all absent from the commandments of the Old Testament?
 If Jesus honored the Old Testament, why did He break with these doctrines?
 You should know which came first, God or the Bible!
 Being the Lord of the Sabbath, could He not also be the Lord of the Bible?

 Excerpted from “Concerning the Bible (1)” in The Word Appears in the Flesh